lulu-2021/company_scope/README.md

 ### Decide on a process of determining the company/account ###

-In the current version a helper_method called "current_company" is made added to the ApplicationController, or which one you add the "company_setup" method to.
-This means the instance of "Company" needs to have been set into the 'request.env' - see the snippet below.
-One way of doing this is s
+In the current version a helper_method called "current_company" is added to the Controller, where you add the method "company_setup".
+You have therefore two choices.
+Either you use your own process to set the instance of "Company" into "request.env".

 ```ruby
 def current_company